Catfish: The Animal With The Best Sense

 Catfish are a strange animal.
 One of the most prized catches amongst fishermen, their unusual appearance is also a subject of fascination for many people.
 Upon viewing a catfish it is plain to see why they are given their name.
 Their large barbels look remarkably like feline whiskers.

-Catfish are found everywhere but Antarctica.
 From the frozen wilderness of the Himalayas to the warm waters of the Pacific, from fresh water to salt water lakes, catfish are amongst the most adaptable animals on the planet.
-Catfish can be as small as one centimetre (half an inch) or as large as 5 metres (16 feet) in length.
-They can weigh as little as a couple of grams or as much as 300 kgs (650 lbs) for the European wels.

 A Varied Diet